The valuation theory of deeply ramified fields and its connection with defect extensions: Defect extensions of prime degree

 If $\cE$ is an Artin-Schreier defect extension, then

-for every Artin-Schreier generator $a$.
-If $\cE$ is an Kummer defect extension, then
+for every Artin-Schreier generator $\vartheta$.
+If $\cE$ is a Kummer defect extension, then

-for every Kummer generator $a$ which is a 1-unit. \sn 2) The extension $\cE$ has independent defect if and only if
+for every Kummer generator $\eta$ of value $0$. \sn 2) The extension $\cE$ has independent defect if and only if

-for some proper convex subgroup $H$ of $\widetilde{vK}$.
-In particular, if the value group of $(K,v)$ is archimedean, then $\cE$ has independent defect if and only if $\dist\cE=0^-$. \sn 3) An Artin-Schreier defect extension with Artin-Schreier generator $a$ has independent defect if and only if
+for some proper convex subgroup $H_\cE$ of $vK$.
+If this is the case, then $vK/H_\cE$ has no smallest positive element.
+In particular, if $vK$ is archimedean, then $\cE$ has independent defect if and only if $\dist\cE=0^-$. \sn 3) If $\cE$ is an Artin-Schreier defect extension with Artin-Schreier generator $\vartheta$, then it has independent defect if and only if